ekrekeler/video-search/README.md

 ## TODO:

- - Javascript to make the search work
+ - Make it look pretty.
+Right now it resembles the state of my room.
  - Provide a docker compose file example